-- The anti-inflammatory and antiseptic properties of the plant helps eliminate itchiness and dandruff on the scalp.
+- The anti-inflammatory and antiseptic properties of the plant help eliminate itchiness and dandruff on the scalp.

 If you have an oily scalp, lavender water can keep the production of sebum under control and balance the scalp’s pH.

 On the hair strands, lavender water softens hair, restores moisture, and promotes shine on dry and dull hair.

 - Combined with rosemary sprigs and/or essential oil, lavender water can be a potent companion when it comes to treating alopecia areata.